Ph.D. in English (emphasis in Rhetoric), University of Texas at Austin, TX, 2016.

 Assistant Director, Digital Writing and Research Lab, University of Texas at Austin.
 2013-2015.

-Coalition of Feminist Scholars in the History of Rhetoric and Composition, 2017-Present.
+Coalition of Feminist Scholars in the History of Rhetoric and Composition.

-Reinventing (with) Theory in Rhetoric and Writing Studies.
+Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley.
 Eds.
 Andrea Alden, Kendall Gerdes, Judy Holiday, and Ryan Skinnell.
-University Press of Colorado/Utah State University Press.
-In press production.
+Utah State University Press, 2019.

 “Forty Years and More: Reminiscences with Sharon Crowley.”
 Interview with Sharon Crowley, by Andrea Alden, Kendall Gerdes, Judy Holiday, and Ryan Skinnell.
-Composition Forum.
-37 (Fall 2017). http://compositionforum.com/issue/37/sharon-crowley-interview.php
+Composition Forum, vol. 37, Fall 2017. http://compositionforum.com/issue/37/sharon-crowley-interview.php

 “Crossing Battle Lines: Teaching Multimodal Literacies Through Alternate Reality Games.”
-Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
-17.3 (2013): n. pag.
+Kairos: A Journal of Rhetoric, Technology, and Pedagogy, vol. 17, no. 3, 2013. n. pag.
 Spec. issue on Multimodal Research Within/Across/Without Borders.
 With others.
 Ed.
 Karen Lunsford.
 Web. http://technorhetoric.net/17.3/praxis/nelson-et-al/index.html

 Reprinted in Best of the Independent Journals in Rhetoric and Composition 2013.
 Eds.
 Steve Parks, Brian Bailie, Heather Christiansen, Elisabeth Miller, and Morris Young.
 Anderson, South Carolina: Parlor Press, 2015.
 224-279.

 “Rhetorical Futurity, or Desiring Theory.”
 Reinventing (with) Theory in Rhetoric and Writing Studies: Essays in Honor of Sharon Crowley.
 Eds.
 Andrea Alden, Kendall Gerdes, Judy Holiday, and Ryan Skinnell.
-University Press of Colorado/Utah State University Press.
-In press production.
+Utah State University Press.
+231-242.

 “Response to The Pitfalls of (Over)Professionalizing.”
 What We Wish We’d Known: Negotiating Graduate School.
 Eds.
 Ryan Skinnell, Judy Holiday, and Christine Vassett.
 Southlake, TX: Fountainhead Press, 2015.
 195-197.